iccaving/icccsite/README.md

 This will build the site and output it to the output folder.
 To push the site to the union server (and therefore make it live) you will need at least sftp access (can be requested via a sysadmin form).
 You need to get the contents of the output folder into the /home/www/htdocs/rcc/caving/ folder.
 If you have ssh access (requested by emailing the sysadmin) then you can run:

     rsync -avz -e "ssh -p 10022" --chmod=ug+rwx,o-wx,o+r output/ username@dougal.union.ic.ac.uk:/home/www/htdocs/rcc/caving

+The 'avz' are archive (push the files with all their attributes), verbose (tell us what's going on), and compress (make it smaller for transfer) respectively.
+The "ssh -p 10022" is an alternative port that gets round the IC vpn.
+If you have access to the vpn then you can log into that and omit that bit of the command. --chmod.... sets the permissons correctly.

 Note that the easiest way to do this on Windows involves Cygwin, and so is not easy by any stretch of the imagination.